rutura/Improvements/2.Project2/README.md

 * It is writen in Qt5 and uses a HTTP API endpoint that has changed
     * We used to get all the jokes in one go:
         * http://api.icndb.com/jokes/random/<number>
-    * Now the changes to the api are documented here: https://api.chucknorris.io/
+    * The changes to the api are documented here: https://api.chucknorris.io/

 * The task: